Meycauayan: Demographics

 In the 2020 census, the population of Meycauayan was 225,673 people, with a density of sigfig 225,673/32.10.

 Government

 Local government

 The Sangguniang Panlungsod is the legislature of the government of Meycauayan.
-As defined by the Local Government Code of 1991, the legislatures have legislative and quasi-judicial powers and functions.
-The members of the Sangguniang Panlungsod, often referred to as councilors are either elected or ex-officio and includes a city's vice mayor who serves as the presiding officer.
+As defined by the Local Government Code of 1991, the legislature has legislative and quasi-judicial powers and functions.
+The members of the Sangguniang Panlungsod, often referred to as councilors, are either elected or ex-officio and include a city's vice mayor who serves as the presiding officer.